MantasMakarevicius/Scycop_namu_darbas/README.md

   php artisan csv:read test

-where test is the name of the file with the example data.
+where 'test' is the name of the file with the example data.
 The data from task.csv file will be read and a decision table will be applied in the ReadACSVFile.php file.

 The main code: